Information Theoretic Lower Bounds for Information Theoretic Upper Bounds: Introduction

 For this reason, researchers have been searching for new, refined models, as well as improved generalization bounds that incorporate distributional as well as algorithmic assumptions.
 A promising approach, in this direction, tries to connect the generalization performance to the amount of information the learner holds regarding the data \cite{russo2019much, xu2017information, bassily2018learners}.
 For example, \citet{xu2017information} demonstrated an upper bound on the generalization gap which informally states:

 Namely, given an empirical sample $S$, and an output model $w_S$, the difference between its empirical error and its true error can be upper bounded by $I(w_S,S)$, the mutual information between these two random variables.
 Notice that \cref{eq:theupperbound} does not depend on any trait of the class of feasible models to be considered.
 In particular, it does not depend, apriori, on number of ``free parameters", or a complexity measure such as VC dimension, the dimension of $w_S$, and not even on some prior distribution.
 However, it remains a question whether this method and technique can be useful in analysing state-of-the-art learning algorithms.
+While there has been a lot of work trying to establish the success of learning algorithms in various setups \cite{neu2021information, xu2017information, bu2020tightening, aminian2021exact, pensia2018generalization}, many of the established bounds are opaque, and often there is no comprehensive end-to-end analysis that effectively illustrates how generalization is to be bounded by \cref{eq:theupperbound} and \emph{simultaneously} obtain good empirical performance.
 In fact, there is also evidence \cite{carlini2021extracting, feldman2020does} that memorizing data is required, in some regimes, for effective learning.
 Towards better understanding, we will focus, in this work, on the setup of \emph{Stochastic Convex Optimization} \cite{shalev2009stochastic} (SCO), and provide accompanying lower bounds to \cref{eq:theupperbound} that will describe how much mutual information is \emph{necessary} for learning.

 \paragraph{SCO as a case study for overparametrization:} SCO is a very clean and simple setup where a learner observes noisy instances of (Lipschitz) convex functions, defined in $\mathbb{R}^d$, and is required to minimize their expectation.
 On the one hand, it provides simple, amenable to rigorous analysis, definitions of learnability and learning.
 On the other hand, this model is the cradle of prototypical algorithms such as Gradient Descent (GD) and Stochastic Gradient Descent (SGD), as well as accelerated methods, which are the workhorse behind state-of-the-art optimization methods.